CitrineInformatics/citrine-python/CONTRIBUTING.md

 ### Logging<a name="logging"></a>

-A number of our python modules use python's built-in `logging` module, which supports several log
+A number of our Python modules use Python's built-in `logging` module, which supports several log
 levels:

 * `FATAL` - indicates a very serious (probably irrecoverable) failure has occurred
-* `ERROR` - indicates an error which by default will not be handled has occurred
+* `ERROR` - indicates an error, which by default will not be handled has occurred
 * `WARNING` - indicates that something unusual is happening, often precedes failures
 * `INFO` - informational output unrelated to problems
 * `DEBUG` - verbose information output that may assist the developer while debugging
 * `NOTSET` - currently unused in Citrine code, typically *extremely* verbose output describing the details of every operation being performed

-As set, a logging level will return any logs at the set level and above, e.g. `WARNING` includes itself, `ERROR`, and `FATAL`.
+As set, a logging level will return any logs at the set level and above, e.g., `WARNING` includes itself, `ERROR`, and `FATAL`.
 By default, the log level is set to `WARNING`.
 However, it may be preferable to set the log level to `ERROR` if your program's output should be particularly concise and/or only produce actionable information.
 When debugging issues, increasing the verbosity to `DEBUG`